By David H. Rothman

 The beauty of a multi-donor national library endowment is that librarians, not just philanthropists, could be major participants from the start and run or help run the endowment day to day with the same transparency we should expect of government agencies.
 The endowment would not depend so much on the whims of individual multi-billionaires, while still leaving them with plenty of cash for their pet projects not related.
 At the same time, the endowment could tap their expertise in business and technology.

-What’s more, in the natural course of things, there could be overlaps.
-Bezos see himself as an enabler of space exploration to assure the survival of humanity in case a major calamity hits earth.
+What’s more, in the natural course of things, the goals of the endowment and donors could overlap in many cases.
+Jeff Bezos sees himself as an enabler of space exploration to assure the survival of humanity in case a major calamity hits earth.
 We really can not be human without memory, and that is part of what libraries are about.
 Library ebooks could accompany future settlements in far-off worlds.

 Caught up in the present, some will ridicule Bezos.
 My own response to him would be, “I can appreciate what you’re doing, but we also need to worry about the here and now, given the growing wealth gap and the possibility of the end of America as we know it.
-How comfortable would you feel, as a business owner and publishers, living and working under an authoritative regime in a bankrupt or at least greatly diminished country?
+As a business owner and publisher, how comfortable would you feel living and working under an authoritative regime in a bankrupt or at least greatly diminished country?
 In an endowment, you have a wonderful chance to strengthen the America of today and leave a wonderful legacy that would enhance rather than compete with your space efforts.
 The endowment could even encourage the creation of similar organizations in other countries—or other worlds.”

 Yes, there could be a certain healthy separation in important respects between the endowment and donors like Bezos.
 Precedents exist.
 While Bezos owns the Washington Post, he does not micromanage it.
 Similarly, Bill Gates did not insist that recipients of Gates Foundation grants use Microsoft products.
 The very multi-donor nature of the endowment, along the participation of nondonors in its governance, would make it more resistant to its exploitation by individual donors.